p-michael-b/ExpressAuthGateway/README.md

-# This is a express api gateway with authentication service
+# This is an express authentication gateway using passport and JWT.